Carlsbad Cravings

 • 1/2 cup orange juice

-• 1/3 cup orange marmalade (NOT sweet orange marmalade)
+• 1/3 cup orange marmalade (regular, not sweet)*

 • 2 tablespoons lemon juice